Structured Uncertainty guided Clarification for LLM Agents

 Existing disambiguation approaches suffer from fundamental limitations in the agentic tool-calling context.
-Due to their next-token prediction training, LLMs often hallucinate missing arguments when faced with incomplete information, leading to incorrect tool invocations \cite{wang2024learning}.
-Current methods operate primarily in unstructured language spaces—generating clarifying questions as arbitrary text sequences through prompting strategies—rather than leveraging the structured constraints and dependencies that define tool schemas \cite{kobalczyk2025activetaskdisamb, zhang2024askbeforeplan}.
+Due to their next-token prediction training, LLMs often hallucinate missing arguments when faced with incomplete information, leading to incorrect tool invocations \citep{wang2024learning}.
+Current methods operate primarily in unstructured language spaces—generating clarifying questions as arbitrary text sequences through prompting strategies—rather than leveraging the structured constraints and dependencies that define tool schemas \citep{kobalczyk2025activetaskdisamb, zhang2024askbeforeplan}.
 While prompting improvements can enhance question phrasing, they cannot fundamentally address the core limitation: without explicit modeling of parameter relationships, importance hierarchies, and feasibility constraints, agents lack principled criteria for determining which questions to ask and when to stop asking them.
-This results in over-clarification of low-impact details, under-clarification of critical missing information, and inability to distinguish feasible from infeasible requests, as demonstrated in fig.~\ref{fig:intro}.
+This results in over-clarification of low-impact details, under-clarification of critical missing information, and inability to distinguish feasible from infeasible requests, as demonstrated in Fig.~\ref{fig:intro}.
 We address these limitations through a \textit{structured uncertainty formulation} that operates directly in the space of tool parameters and their domains, rather than unstructured language space.
 By maintaining explicit probabilistic beliefs over structured tool-call candidates, our approach cleanly separates specification uncertainty (ambiguity in what the user wants) from model uncertainty (limitations in LLM capabilities).
 The key challenge is determining which clarifying question provides the most value—too many questions frustrate users, while too few lead to incorrect executions.
 We resolve this through Expected Value of Perfect Information (EVPI), a principle from Bayesian decision theory that quantifies how much each potential question would reduce uncertainty about the correct tool call .

-\textbf{Contributions:} \ding{226} We introduce a principled formulation of \textit{structured uncertainty} over tool-call parameters and model joint tool–argument clarification as a POMDP, using a Bayesian Value of Information objective to optimally select clarification questions that maximize the expected value of perfect information. \ding{226} SAGE-Agent; Extensive experiments demonstrate that our structured uncertainty–guided strategy substantially improves task success rates while asking the fewest clarification questions, outperforming strong prompting- and uncertainty-based baselines in agentic settings. \ding{226} We present \textit{ClarifyBench}, the first benchmark dedicated to dynamic, multi-turn tool-calling disambiguation, equipped with an LLM-based user simulator that supports realistic conversational progression and task continuation across diverse domains including document editing, vehicle control, stock trading, travel booking, and file system manipulation. \ding{226} Finally, we show that our uncertainty formulation serves as an effective reward model, enabling more sample-efficient reinforcement learning fine-tuning for LLM agents in tool-augmented settings.